 For over six months I have been managing a well-established UK blog that runs on WordPress, during which time I have had to learn on my feet while being roundly ignored by our developer—something I have since discovered is almost par for the course for small business owners.

 Imagine my joy, then, to discover a workshop dedicated to WordPress right here in Saigon.
 Founded by Germanborn designer Anita M, the workshops happen from all-female co-working venue Co-Space in Thao Dien and cover almost anything anyone needs to know about WordPress.

-Anita has a colorful career history: having trained and worked as a designer in her early career, she later managed private fine art collections in New York.
+Anita has a colorful career history among the top web designers: having trained and worked as a designer in her early career, she later managed private fine art collections in New York.
 This she did for more than ten years before recently moving with her husband to Ho Chi Minh City.
 Here, with the art scene still in its infancy, Anita has rediscovered her joy for designing websites.

 She explains: “These days, I think everyone should be familiar with how a website works.
 Especially small business owners—many people run their businesses from Facebook here in Vietnam, which is ok, but what if Facebook stops operating?
 It’s important to have your own website.
 And with WordPress the most widely used publishing platform, it’s a good place to start.”

 The joy Anita takes from sharing her skills with Saigoners means she is planning to expand, and will soon be launching a new class, Turn Your Passion into Profit, later in the summer.
 With it she plans to show people how they too can set up courses—both face to face and online—through which they can share and cash-in on their own skills and hobbies.

 Cradle to Code